 - The meaning and computation of accumulation and applications

 - Techniques to solve optimization problems and applications

-This course is worth 3 credit hours toward the Mathematical Studies (MA) General Studies requirement at Arizona State University.
+This course satisfies 3 credit hours toward the Mathematics (MA) General Studies requirement at Arizona State University.
 It is strongly encouraged that you consult with your institution of choice to determine how these credits will be applied to their degree requirements prior to transferring your credit.